Ethics and Law for Health Professionals (7951.3)

 No practicum or work placement is associated with this unit.

-Students are expected to use the APA 7th edition method of referencing and formatting throughout their assignments and the use of Australian Guide to Legal Citation (4) may be used if referencing legislation or cases.
+Students are expected to use the APA 7th edition method of referencing and formatting throughout their assignments.